hljodbokasafnid/Ascanius/README.md

 - Open the ncc file in Hindenburg to standardize all the files
 - Export epub/epub3/daisy from Hindenburg
 - You should now have a working full-text book

+# Converting from Daisy 2.02 to Epub 3
+- Upload the folder containing the full daisy 2.02 ebook
+- Validate the ebook if any errors occur
+- Wait for the Daisy Pipeline to process the book
+- Download the epub file and open up in a functioning ebook reader that supports Media Overlay (recommend [Thorium Reader Alpha](https://github.com/edrlab/thorium-reader/releases/tag/latest-windows))

 ## License